Funding Specialist Housing: SEN, Supported Living & Care Homes

 - Specialist safety requirements

-In order to improve funding outcomes, lenders want early visibility of compliance.
+To improve funding outcomes, lenders want early visibility of compliance.

 3. Capital Expenditure (CapEx) Must Be Structured Properly

 Conversions of care homes and SEN facilities are often expensive.
+The benefits of structured development finance include:

 - Staged drawdowns